cosven/feeluown-core/docs/source/development.rst

 1. no need to care about whether it is a brief playlist or not.
 2. the only thing other callers should care is XxxModel.
 If we had brief model, we may have something like ``api.get_detail``.

+Why we need providers?
+(Not very sure)
+''''''''''''''''''''''''''''''''''''''
+Complex operations that can not be done by simple model should be processed by providers.